Razor Pages vs MVC – Which one is better for your project ?

 }

-There is no code-behind in MVC.
+There is no code behind for MVC.
 In MVC, the developer has to use the controller file to create an Action method to link a particular View.

 Page Routing

 In Razor pages, default routing will find a Razor page from the Pages folder for a specific request.
-Means routing configuration will try to find the same name in the Pages folder for which a request was generated.
+This means the routing configuration will try to find the same name in the Pages folder for which a request was generated.

-So, if a user requests/home then routing will try to find home in the pages folder.
+So, if a user requests/home then routing will try to find a home in the pages folder.

-In MVC default routing configuration will try to find a matching controller and action to load a view.
+In MVC, the default routing configuration will try to find a matching controller and action to load a view.

 Advantages of using Razor Pages

-There are few advantages of using Razor pages over MVC.
+There are a few advantages of using Razor pages over MVC.
 Razor pages are easy to understand in the context of structure.
-Razor pages do not have a controller and action to load.
+They do not have a controller and action to load.

 There could be lots of debate for deciding which one is better.